 1. For the given hub that the robot(s) reports to, navigate via rdp to that hub and in the hub dir., delete the robot.sds file.

 2. Then in the IM, open the hub probe GUI, then choose the Robots Tab and delete those robots via Rt-Click ->Remove.

 3. Then acknowledge any related robot inactive alarms in the alarm subconsole in IM.

 4. Then restart the hub-robot service via services.msc.

 Here are some notes on robot 'behavior' depending on their 'state':

 There are 2 aspects to the UIM inventory.
 What you see in Operator Console/UMP and what you see in IM/Admin Console (AC).

-Remove the robot.sds and any robot that checks in will be managed again by those hubs.
-Those that are 'down' but might come up later, will be managed once again.
+Remove the robot.sds, and any robot that 'checks in' will be managed again by those hubs.
+Note that any robots that are 'down' but might come up later, will be managed once again.

 Robots that are 'up' will check back in with the hub.
 Robots that are legitimately down AND being worked on will show back up when they are brought back online.

 If the hub/robot reappears within a few minutes or so, you can also try deleting the niscache again, e.g., on the Primary Hub using the niscache clean probe utility callback.